-What it is and how does this help my business?
+What it is and how does this help my farm business?

 Buffer strips can provide a refuge for a range of beneficial insects which may benefit your farm.
 As they intercept run-off pathways, they help to keep soil and nutrients on your farm, which helps you to meet the Farming Rules for Water regulations (2018).

-Go online and search: gov.uk/guidance/rules-forfarmers-and-land-managers-toprevent-water-pollution
+gov.uk/guidance/rules-forfarmers-and-land-managers-toprevent-water-pollution